 Cravings can be one of the scariest and most challenging things that you face during recovery.
-These urges may seem to come out of nowhere, even if things have been going well and a person has been sober for awhile.
-Cravings should never be taken lightly however, especially if they become persistent.
+These urges may seem to come out of nowhere, even if things have been going well and a person has been sober for a while.
+Cravings should never be taken lightly, however, especially if they become persistent.
 They don’t necessarily always signal a coming relapse, but recurrent urges to use drugs or alcohol could be a sign that you have work to do with some aspect of your recovery.

 What is a craving?

 A craving or urge can be defined as an overwhelming desire for a particular thing.
 People who are working to overcome an addiction to drugs or alcohol will experience cravings regularly because it has become a regular part of their routine.
 That intense desire to use drugs or drink is what makes addiction so difficult to overcome.
 During the early stages of recovery, experiencing urges can be quite common.
 They never completely go away and many who have been sober for awhile still experience them from time to time.
-What changes is the way a person chooses to handle those urges.
+What changes in the way a does a person chooses to handle those urges?